 I have started exercising again which feels good and my new 2016 food choices are making me feel really healthy (no sugar, no dairy, no gluten) and I have started the ‘construction’ element of my course which I find fascinating, but I cant shake the feeling that I am just going around in circles.

 Then I am alone.
 Peaceful except for the drip drip drip on my window pane and the near to exploding brain full of lists of more chores to do once my ‘paid work’ is done and the children have been collected from school.
-Lists so full that every time I pass a job it hurts a little…….2 laundry baskets full to bursting of FOUR PEOPLEs clean clothes that have been sat on the landing for nearly a week yet I know they wont be emptied until I do it, a living room covered in toys and BITS of toys, sofa covers that were whisked off the sofa 5 days ago because husband spilled some gravy on them (and tried to sit down on the stain before I would notice it).
-Sofa covers, I might add, that I brought made to measure, to cover a lovely old victorian sofa, that I also brought, that have been dry now for 4 days yet still hang over a clothes horse in the living starring at me each time I try to relax.
+Lists so full that every time I pass a job it hurts a little…….2 laundry baskets full to bursting of FOUR PEOPLEs clean clothes that have been sat on the landing for nearly a week yet I know they wont be emptied until I do it, a living room covered in toys and BITS of toys, sofa covers that were whisked off the sofa 5 days ago because husband spilled some gravy on them (and tried to sit down on the stain before I would notice it) that have been dry now for 4 days yet still hang over a clothes horse in the living starring at me each time I try to relax.
 And the dog needs a walk.

-I know that the only thing that would make me feel better was if I had a whole uninterrupted day to clean the house and catch up with all these chores but I need the school hours for bringing in my (more than half) of the bacon.
+I know that the only thing that would make me feel better was if I had a whole uninterrupted day to clean the house and catch up with all these chores but I need the school hours for bringing in the bacon.

 To top the cake, my children absolutely, categorically, INHUMANLY adore me.
 It must be ME who puts them to bed (unless I am physically out of the house), ME who brushes their teeth at night, ME who reads them their night time story and ME who gets up to tend to them at night.

 I love my family, I love my kids, I love my house, I love my work……Maybe I should have done the ironing this morning instead….